oscardavidmi/Benavides-portfolio/critiquebydesign.md

 scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';
 vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

+### The final visualization feedback - Part 1
+After sharing my final visualization with my teammates and class, I was able to identify some feedback on

 #### What story does the visualization tell
 - From the visualization we can appreciate how each year there are 5 genres that dominate the industry because of the number of releases